fetchai/agents-aea/docs/api/decision_maker/base.md

  | is_affordable_transaction(tx_message: TransactionMessage) -> bool
 ```

-Check if the transaction is affordable on the ledger.
+Check if the transaction is affordable on the default ledger.

 **Arguments**: